River Pavilion Brings Back Brunch at Kingston’s Hutton Brickyards

 Brunch in the Hudson Valley is a mouthwatering experience.
 It’s one filled with local ingredients, farm-to-table flavors, and, more than likely, a handcrafted cocktail or two.
-That’s why, when we heard River Pavilion was launching a new brunch menu in Kingston, we were more than a little excited.
+That’s why, when we heard River Pavilion is reopening for the season and dishing up brunch (and dinner) in Kingston, we were more than a little excited.

 The restaurant exterior